MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

 ms.prod: "dynamics-nav-2017"
 ---
 # Sample Extension Using Extension Objects
-The extension in this example uses objects and extension objects to extend base application with a rewards feature to benefit customers.
+The extension in this example uses objects and extension objects to extend base application with a rewards feature for customers.

-The extension enables the ability to assign one of three reward levels to customers, Customers are then given a discount on purchases based on the reward level.
+The extension enables the ability to assign one of three reward levels to customers, Customers are then given a discount that is based on the reward level.

-The sample is includes install and upgrade code for two versions.
+The sample is includes install and upgrade code.

 ## Reward Table Object
-The following code adds a new table **700000001 Reward** for storing the reward levels for customers.
+The following code adds a new table **50100 Reward** for storing the reward levels for customers.

 ```
 table 50100 Reward